-Ecosystem restoration feasibility studies are required to include plans for monitoring the success of the restoration (Section 2039, WRDA 2007).
+Ecosystem restoration feasibility studies are required to include a plan for monitoring the success of the restoration (Section 1161, WRDA 2016).
 "Monitoring includes the systematic collection and analysis of data that provides information useful for assessing project performance, determining whether ecological success has been achieved, or whether adaptive management may be needed to attain project benefits."

-Section 2039 of WRDA 2007, as amended, directs the Secretary to ensure that, when conducting a feasibility study for a project or component of a project for ecosystem restoration, the recommended project includes a plan for monitoring the success of the ecosystem restoration.
-The MAMP shall include a description of:
+Section 1161 of WRDA 2016, as amended, directs the Secretary to ensure that, when conducting a feasibility study for a project (or component of a project for ecosystem restoration, the recommended project includes a plan for monitoring the success of the ecosystem restoration.
+The MAMP plan shall include a description of:

-- Types and number of restoration activities to be implemented with the Recommended Plan: - Physical actions to be undertaken to achieve project objectives; - Desired outcome resulting from the Recommended Plan; - Monitoring design and rationale; - Decision criteria for ecosystem restoration success, including adaptive management triggers; - Estimated cost and duration of the monitoring; and - Adaptive management measures for taking corrective actions in cases in which the monitoring demonstrates that restoration measures are not achieving ecological success in accordance with criteria described in the monitoring plan.
+- Types and number of restoration activities to be implemented with the Recommended Plan; - Physical actions to be undertaken to achieve project objectives; - Desired outcome resulting from the Recommended Plan; - Monitoring design and rationale; - Decision criteria for ecosystem restoration success, including adaptive management triggers; - Estimated cost and duration of the monitoring; and - Adaptive management measures for taking corrective actions in cases in which the monitoring demonstrates that restoration measures are not achieving ecological success in accordance with criteria described in the monitoring plan.

-In accordance with WRDA of 2007 Section 2036, Section 2039 and subsequent implementation guidance (CECW-PB Memorandum dated August 31, 2009), MAMP are required for both National Ecosystem Restoration (NER) project components and for any Mitigation Plan required for the National Economic Development (NED) component.
+In accordance with the Water Resources Development Act of 2016 Section 1161 (CECW-P Memorandum dated October 19, 2017), MAMP are required for both National Ecosystem Restoration (NER) project components and for any Mitigation Plan required for the National Economic Development (NED) component.

-This MAMP includes all elements required by the WRDA 2007 implementation guidance for Section 2039.
+This MAMP includes all elements required by the WRDA 2016 implementation guidance for Section 1161.